tejasanilshah/the-joy-of-easycrypt/05-relational-hoare-logic/README.md

 For instance, let us say we build a compiler which optimises some user-written code.
 At the very least, the users would expect the compiler to preserve program behaviour across optimisations.
 So, we would like to provide some assurance to the users about how the compiled and optimised code still performs the same tasks.
 To do this, we need to relate the two programs (user written and optimised) and conclude that given the same initial conditions executing both the programs yield the same final state.
 However, there is no straightforward way to do this with Hoare Logic.

-To address the deficiency discussed above, a simple variation of Hoare logic called \textbf{Relational Hoare Logic} (RHL) was conceived.
-RHL allows us to make judgements about two programs with the introduction of a \textbf{Hoare quadruple}.
+To address the deficiency discussed above, a simple variation of Hoare logic called *Relational Hoare Logic* (RHL) was conceived.
+RHL allows us to make judgements about two programs with the introduction of a *Hoare quadruple*.
 A Hoare quadruple is denoted like so:

 $$\\{P\\} \  C \sim D \  \\{Q\\}$$